rwxrob/notes/Cycling goals.md

 * [Esports racing is more fair and balanced](Esports%20racing%20is%20more%20fair%20and%20balanced.md)

+## Stay outdoors

+By biggest goal is to keep myself outside at much as possible.
+If I'm honest, the idea of competing indoors on a trainer my

 ## 3.0 W/kg Zone 2

-To pull off consistent wins against an international field of eSports competitors I'm going to need to reach 4.0 W/kg.
 I know that sounds like a lot—especially for an old guy like me—but I want to dream big here.
 ## Sprinter focus

 At 174 cm (Mark Cavendish is 175) and with my tendency to put on muscle easily—especially in my legs, and with my shorter leg length (which I got from my dad) I believe I have the best chance at building a sprinter body.
 Sprinters don't go under 72 kg usually meaning it will be easier to maintain.
 Sprinters also keep around the most muscle over time so it is good to fight off sarcopenia as I age, "build a booty" as my Yoga instructor used to say if you want to have a high-quality senior life.